fury-gl/fury/docs/source/fury-pybullet.rst

 |    object_collision     |     1, 1              |   Collision shape of the objects.                                       |
 +-------------------------+-----------------------+-------------------------------------------------------------------------+

-*NOTE: ``object_directions`` & ``object_orientations`` must be updated together or else orientation of objects in both the worlds may not be in sync.*
+.. warning:: ``object_directions`` & ``object_orientations`` must be updated together or else orientation of objects in both the worlds may not be in sync.

 Once we are ready with the above variables and array, we can proceed further to render the objects both in the FURY and pybullet world:

 Rendering objects in FURY:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 To render objects in the FURY world we simply call the respective actors.
-For this example we call actor.box for rendering the bricks:
+For this example we call ``actor.box`` for rendering the bricks:

 .. code-block:: python